awsdocs/amazon-dynamodb-developer-guide/doc_source/GettingStarted.Java.04.md

    }
    ```
 **Note**
 `nameMap` provides name substitution\.
-This is used because `year` is a reserved word in DynamoDB—you cannot use it directly in any expression, including `KeyConditionExpression`\.
+This is used because `year` is a reserved word in Amazon DynamoDB\.
+You can't use it directly in any expression, including `KeyConditionExpression`\.
 You use the expression attribute name `#yr` to address this\.
 `valueMap` provides value substitution\.
 This is used because you can't use literals in any expression, including `KeyConditionExpression`\.
 You use the expression attribute value `:yyyy` to address this\.

    First, you create the `querySpec` object, which describes the query parameters, and then you pass the object to the `query` method\.